Nullcorps/woocommerce-gateway-bitcoin/README.md

 ### Syncing received payments with wallets

-Wallets only check a set number of addresses for payments and orders may be assigned an address outside the list your wallet is checking.
+Wallets only check a set number of derived addresses for payments and orders may be assigned an address outside the list your wallet is checking.
 If your store reports a payment has been received, you may need to configure your wallet to look at more addresses.

 <details>
 <summary>E.g. Electrum Bitcoin Wallet</summary>